aleph2c/miros-rabbitmq/docs/_sources/how_it_works2.rst.txt

 We use the JSON format since we will be transmitting this cache to other hosts and JSON has become the standard format for transmitting data.

-But there could be thousands of processes trying to read and write to this cache file at the same time.
+There could be thousands of processes trying to read and write to this cache file at the same time.
 To address this concern, we wrap this file access into an active object which will check if the file is writable before trying to read or write from it.
 If the file is writable, the statechart will determine that